Back to blog

 Screenshot 2024-11-14 at 10.40.56 PM.png

-As usual with these large release, Dioxus 0.6 features a rather sizable overhaul to the documentation.
-We’ve completely overhauled the tutorial to be less heavy on code, instead choosing to focus more the basics like including assets and deploying.
+As usual with these large releases, Dioxus 0.6 features a rather sizable overhaul to the documentation.
+We’ve completely overhauled the tutorial to be less heavy on code.
+The new tutorial focuses on basics like including assets and deploying to production.

 Screenshot 2024-11-14 at 11.35.23 PM.png